wendyhoy/codechampz/README.md

 ### Wendy

 * Implemented base logic for students to complete drill groups
-* Updated the drill groups page to only show drills not already added
+* Updated the drill groups page to only show drills that haven't been added
+* Prioritized features, delegated tasks, and managed the team's schedule
-* Reviewed builds and managed git repo
+* Reviewed builds, facilitated team meetings, and maintained git repo
-* Helped with tasks and fixing bugs
+* Helped with tasks, fixing bugs, and deployed project to heroku